The code used in this tutorial is available!

 Now add code to the

-) directly to the Service Response.bool localizePart(myworkcell_core::LocalizePart::Request& req, myworkcell_core::LocalizePart::Response& res) { // Read last message fake_ar_publisher::ARMarkerConstPtr p = last_msg_; if (!p) return false; res.pose = p->pose.pose; return true; }
+localizePartcallback function to fill in the Service Response.
+Eventually, this callback will transform the pose received from thefake_ar_publisher(invisionCallback) into the frame specifed in the Service Request.
+For now, we will skip the frame-transform, and just pass through the data received fromfake_ar_publisher.
+Copy the pose measurement received fromfake_ar_publisher(saved tolast_msg_) directly to the Service Response.bool localizePart(myworkcell_core::LocalizePart::Request& req, myworkcell_core::LocalizePart::Response& res) { // Read last message fake_ar_publisher::ARMarkerConstPtr p = last_msg_; if (!p) return false; res.pose = p->pose.pose; return true; }

 You should comment out the

-function, to avoid cluttering the screen with useless info.Build the updated
+ROS_INFO_STREAMcall in yourvisionCallbackfunction, to avoid cluttering the screen with useless info.Build the updated

-, to make sure there are no compile errors.
+vision_node, to make sure there are no compile errors.

 Service Client¶